By Nina Josko

 If you’re anything like me, being told that I should do something is never a sufficient enticement for me to actually do it.
 Barring moral obligation, a chore needs to have a fact-based necessity or provide entertainment to be considered.
 As homeowners, we are tasked with a litany of annual maintenance projects that we are supposed to do – cleaning the chimney is the least sexy of all of them.

-I had the good fortune to buy my first home right out of college and my second a few years later.
-Maybe it was my youth or just human nature to advise, but the peanut gallery was continuously a flurry of advice: “You should seal your driveway, clean your furnace, vacuum your laundry vents, aerate your lawn, clean your chimney…” The list was paralyzing.
-I wished I lived in the world of Mary Poppins where a colorful scamp would tap-dance and sing while performing chores for a sixpence.
+I had the good fortune of buying my first home shortly after college.
+Maybe it was because I was young or just that humans love to advise, but the peanut gallery was continuously a flurry of advice: “You should seal your driveway, clean your furnace, vacuum your laundry vents, have your house checked for drafts, aerate your lawn, blow out the irrigation before winter, clean your chimney, don’t leave the inflatable Christmas lawn ornaments up year-round…” The list was paralyzing.
+I had wished I lived in the world of Mary Poppins where a colorful scamp would tap-dance and sing while performing chores for a sixpence.
 As that wasn’t the case, I gave the appearance of acquiescing to said advisors to avoid further suggestions, while secretly tucking their ideas away in the black hole of my mind.

-I decided that maybe I could tackle the chimney myself.
+I decided that of all the items on the list, maybe I could tackle the chimney myself.
 I set about the annual task of “cleaning” my chimney.
 I’d stick my head in the hearth and look up the flue for animals, waggle my vacuum hose around the smoke chamber then wash the fireplace doors.
 In my mind, the job was complete.

 Turns out there is.